alpacahq/alpaca-py/examples/options/options-zero-dte-backtesting/README.md

   - **Google Colab**: Uses [Colab's Secrets feature](https://x.com/GoogleColab/status/1719798406195867814) (set keys in the left sidebar) .
   - **Local IDE (e.g. VS Code, PyCharm)**: Uses environment variables from a `.env` file.

+### 3. (For Google Colab Usage) Use Colab's Secrets feature to store environment variables

+For Colab usage, you do not need to use an environment file like `.env`.
+  1. Open Google Colab, and go to Secrets.
+  2. Enter the Name (e.g., ALPACA_API_KEY) and Value for each API key.
+While the Value can be changed, the Name cannot be modified.
+  3. Toggle Notebook access.
+  4. For using them in the notebook, the notebook uses the given code with the name of your API keys.
+      ```python
+      from google.colab import userdata
+      ALPACA_API_KEY = userdata.get("ALPACA_API_KEY")
+      ALPACA_SECRET_KEY = userdata.get("ALPACA_SECRET_KEY")
+      DATABENTO_API_KEY = userdata.get("DATABENTO_API_KEY")
+      ```

 ### 3. (For Local IDE Usage) Create and edit a .env file in your project directory to store environment variables
  1. Copy the example environment file in the project root by running this command: